ChameleonCloud/docs/source/user/project.rst

 address and clicking the *Add user* button.
 You may remove a user from your project by locating their user name in the user list and clicking the *-* button next to their user name.

+If there is no user associated with an email address, an invitation will be sent with a link.
+When someone clicks on this link, they will be prompted to sign in or create an account, and then automatically added to the project.
+Invitations show up under *Pending Invitations*, and can be deleted or resent if needed.
+After an invitation is accepted, the user will show up under the *Project Users* section.